olimorris/persisted.nvim/README.md

 - `:SessionSave` - Save the current session
 - `:SessionLoad` - Load the session for the current directory and current branch if `git_use_branch = true`
 - `:SessionLoadLast` - Load the most recent session
-- `:SessionLoadFromPath` - Load a session from the given path
+- `:SessionLoadFromPath` - Load a session from a given path
 - `:SessionDelete` - Delete the current session

 > **Note:** The author only binds `:SessionToggle` to a keymap for simplicity.